tiozo/aws-fcj-tiozo-worklog/content/2-Proposal/_index.md

 This project demonstrates a **production-grade ML-powered fraud detection and payment processing platform** showcasing:

 #### **Advanced ML Operations**
-Real-time fraud detection with XGBoost and Autopilot models Streaming data pipelines with Kinesis Firehose Comprehensive analytics with QuickSight dashboards
+Real-time fraud detection with XGBoost and Autoencoder models Streaming data pipelines with Kinesis Firehose Comprehensive analytics with QuickSight dashboards